RobBoeckermann/Meetify/docs/user_docs/user_docs.md

 <details><summary>Can I intersect playlists that aren’t my Liked Songs?</summary>

-**Not right now, but we plan to add this feature on the “Intersection” page.**
+**Not right now, but we plan to add this feature on the “Intersect” page.**
 </details>

 <details><summary>What kind of information does Meetify store about me?</summary>